 Combine this with a new grappling hook that adds a deeper layer to the game’s traversal system and overall improved player movement.

-Platforms: PC, PS4, PS5, Xbox One, Xbox Series X/S, Nintendo Switch, Mac, iOS, Android
+Platforms: Windows, PS4, PS5, Xbox One, Xbox Series X/S, Switch, Mac, iOS, Android

 Despite having an art style tailored towards kids, Fortnite can feel just as challenging as Call of Duty, if not more due to the added layer of building mechanics.